truj1ll0/mkdocs-help-center/docs/embedded-studio/embedded-studio.md

     Embedded donation forms are only available for [Classy Pay](http://support.classy.org/s/article/how-to-set-up-classy-pay-powered-by-stripe) customers.

+Embedded donation forms differ from donate pages because you can install them directly on your organization’s website.
+This helps to remove friction in the donation process by keeping your supporters on your page, reducing the time and the number of steps needed to give to your cause.

 Build Classy’s latest embedded campaigns with Embedded Studio.
 It’s a new and improved iteration of embedded donation forms that provide greater accessibility, improved performance, and more options to set up your website exactly how you need it.

 ## Create